ddsteig/work-scheduler/README.md

 Used for the click event on the save button.
 Utilizies the document ready function to ensure all functions are called before allowing the click.

+* $("#clearbutton").on("click", function()

+Created a button in the header that clears local storage and refreshes the page to remove all notes.

 <hr>

 ## Resources